LahiruTjay/spring-boor-oauth2/README.md

 # spring-boor-oauth2

-This repository contains a simple Authorization server and a Resource Server built on top of Java Spring framework
+This repository contains a simple Authorization server and a Resource Server built with Java Spring framework.
+This is built with accordance with the OAuth2 principals